City of Scholars

 Historical Records

 Baird y Idris, Shepherd of the Sunset Tribe, provides the first and only historical references to the city in his annals.
-He describes it as an underground metropolis nestled beneath a tall mountain, well sheltered from The Tumult currents.
-The city once served as a stopover for western Tumult Nomads traveling toward Asgartha.
+He describes it as an underground metropolis nestled beneath a tall mountain, sheltered from The Tumult currents.
+The city served as a stopover for western Tumult Nomads traveling toward Asgartha.

 Architecture